CST BLOG: Lab Expectations

 All Posts

-Reagent validation and experiment reproducibility are critical for advancing research of any scientific discipline.
-Achieving reproducible data in (induced) pluripotent stem cell research presents particularly formidable challenges, due to the biological complexity inherent to this research.
-The process of reprogramming cells and then subsequently directing them down different pathways of differentiation, is fraught with technical challenges, not least of which is the remarkable complexity of events and interactions required to coax cells toward the desired state.
+Reagent validation and experiment reproducibility are critical for advancing research in any scientific discipline.
+Achieving reproducible data in (induced) pluripotent stem cell research presents particularly formidable challenges due to the biological complexity inherent to this research.
+The process of reprogramming cells and then subsequently directing them down different pathways of differentiation is fraught with technical challenges, not least of which is the remarkable complexity of events and interactions required to coax cells toward the desired state.

-Using IHC Markers to Identify Induced Pluripotent Stem Cells
+Essential Markers to Identify Induced Pluripotent Stem Cells (iPSC)

 When programming cellular differentiation pathways, many points of confirmation are required throughout the process.
 How can researchers be sure that induced pluripotent stem cells (iPSC) actually become what was intended?